nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3c.
-The given format is missing the field header n/.
+The prefixes to update the fields are invalid.

     * 3c1.
-Warenager shows an error message.
+Warenager shows an error message

       Use case resumes at step 2.

-#### Use case 10: Update the location of a stock
+#### Use case 10: Updating multiple stocks

 **MSS**

 1. User requests to list stocks.
 2. Warenager lists all stocks including their serial number.
-3. User requests to change a specific stock's location.
+3. User requests to change some stock's fields.
-4. Warenager updates the stock's location.
+4. Warenager updates the stock's fields.

     Use case ends.